ZDF: Other channels

 ZDF operates two digital channels: ZDFneo (aimed at 18- to 45-year-olds) and ZDFinfo (documentaries).
 Both are transmitted in SD and HD.
-A commercial subsidiary called ZDF Enterprises GmbH manages programme sales, acquisitions, international coproductions, and a growing number of important activities in new media.
-ZDF Enterprises owns a Dutch TV production and distribution company Off the Fence.
+A commercial subsidiary called ZDF Studios GmbH manages programme sales, acquisitions, international coproductions, and a growing number of important activities in new media.
+ZDF Enterprises owns a Dutch TV production and distribution company, Off the Fence.
 ZDF also operates various channels in cooperation with other networks: Arte, 3sat, KI.KA, and Phoenix.

 Design

 ZDF's animated station-identity mascots, the Mainzelmännchen (a play on the words "Mainz" and "Heinzelmännchen"), created by Wolf Gerlach for the channel's launch in 1963, quickly became popular and are still shown between commercials.
 In 1976, Otl Aicher, a graphic designer, created ZDF's corporate design.
 A new design for ZDF was created by Lee Hunt in February 2000.

 Administration

 Director general

 Administratively, ZDF is headed by a director general (Intendant), who is elected by the ZDF Television Council, the composition of which is in turn determined by "societally relevant groups" named in the ZDF Treaty.

 Directors General since the start of ZDF: